5 Big Mistakes Musicians Make With Their Websites – #2 – The “Las Vegas Casino” Website

-This is the second in a short series of articles looking at some of the most common mistakes that I’ve seen bands and musicians make with their websites.
+This is the second in a short series of articles looking at some of the most common mistakes that I’ve seen bands and musicians make with their websites, a problem that can lead to a very slow website.
 Last time we dealt with the “Ghost Town website” where nothing ever happened.
 This time we’re looking at the polar opposite of that, the “Las Vegas Casino” website.

 Sites that are heavily tied to graphic elements can also be very hard to update.
 Most times musicians and bands with one of these sites, especially one made with Flash, are at the mercy of their designer to update their sites which means it doesn’t get done very often.
 That’s not good enough any more.
 Your visitors want to be kept up to date if you want them coming back.